Product design

 Impact

-With the new brand, we created a consistent visual language and style guide for our social photographic presence, launched our new support page, revived the company blog and careers page, vastly improved the QR code export, and most importantly, identified our intended and passionate target audience
+We created a consistent visual language and style guide for our social photographic presence, launched our new support page, revived the company blog and careers page, vastly improved the QR code export, and most importantly, identified our intended and passionate target audience.

 Overview